make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

 \end{aligned}
 $$

-> - Note how the first two equations are very different looking
->   than the third.

-- This technique produces a uniform distribution of points, assuming $s_1,s_2$ have uniform distribution.
+- Why does that third equation look so different than the first two?
+- I remember being very puzzled by this.

 # Uniform distribution

-- Here is an example of what it looks like.

-# Spherical segment

-- It's interesting how
-  the result is so uniform
-  when you consider that third equation.
+- As you can see,
+  we have a uniform distribution over the sphere.
-- It seems to suggest that the $z$ coordinates are uniformly distributed.
+- When you consider the third equation, this would suggest that the $z$ coordinates of the points are uniformly distributed.
+- (In fact this is true for the projection onto **any** line passing through the centre).
-- The reason this trick works
+- The reason for this
   is due to a rather surprizing result for the surface area of a **spherical segment**:
   - If you cut a sphere with two parallel planes, the area of the strip between the planes depends only on the distance between the planes and not on where they cut the sphere.
-  - You can see here
+  - It might help to imagine the two planes being perpendicular to the $z$ axis.
+  - Then imagine that you can move those planes anywhere along the $z$ axis and get the same result.

+# Spherical segment

+- Here on the right is the equation for the surface area $S$ of a spherical segment.
+- Note how it depends only
-    that the equation for the surface area $S$ depends only on the radius of the sphere, capital $R$, and the spacing $h$.
+  on the radius of the sphere, capital $R$, and the spacing $h$ between the planes.
-  - It does not depend on small $r_1$ or small $r_2$.
+- It does not depend on small $r_1$ or small $r_2$ which vary according to where they cut the sphere.

 # Learning objective #3

+- _Finally, we get to talk about quaternions..._
 - Our third learning objective is about rotating the camera in 3D to get realistic transitions between views.